 With municipal and occasionally well water supplies relying on chlorine for microbial control, a carbon filter is highly recommended ahead of a water softener.
 With levels of 2 ppm of residual chlorine or chloramines, the resin life will double with a prefiltration system.
 This process also will help reduce the amount of organic compounds introduced into the brine tank.

-Resin cleaning will prevent the buildup of organic compounds and even can clear built-up iron from the pores of beads.
+Resin for water softeners cleaning will prevent the buildup of organic compounds and even can clear built-up iron from the pores of beads.
 There are several methods and products available for continuous resin cleaning.
 One option is powder cleaners, such as Pro Products’ Softener Mate or Ban T, which are designed specifically to clean oils and organic compounds.
 Powder cleaners can be layered in between each bag of salt or poured directly down the brine well to treat extremely fouled resin.